bitcoinops/bitcoinops.github.io/_topics/en/package-relay.md

   - title: "Bitcoin Core #24836 adds a regtest-only RPC, `submitpackage`, to help test package relay"
     url: /en/newsletters/2022/07/06/#bitcoin-core-24836

+  - title: "New proposed v3 transactions designed for use with package relay"
+    url: /en/newsletters/2022/10/05/#proposed-new-transaction-relay-policies-designed-for-ln-penalty

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: CPFP fee bumping